B-UMMI/chewBBACA/README.md

 ## News

-## 3.3.1 - 2023-11-03
+## 3.3.2 - 2024-01-16

-- Fixed issue leading to errors during allele calling if it was running in default mode (4) and all CDSs were classified before representative determination.
+- Changed FASTA file validation to reduce memory usage.

-- Fixed schema name assignment in the DownloadSchema module.
+- Removed legacy schema conversion.
+Users should use the `PrepExternalSchema` module to adapt schemas created with chewBBACA<=2.1.0.

-- Fixed bug related to gene prediction parallelization when running Pyrodigal in meta mode.
+- Added prints about output files created by the `PrepExternalSchema` module.

 Check our [Changelog](https://github.com/B-UMMI/chewBBACA/blob/master/CHANGELOG.md) to learn about the latest changes.